 Tourism

-Tourism is a priority sector for Angus, contributing £240 million to local economy and supporting 3,883 full-time equivalent jobs.
+Tourism is a priority sector for Angus, contributing £306 million to local economy and supporting 3,725 full-time equivalent jobs (2023 STEAM data).

-The Business Angus team work with the tourism sector to showcase the assets of Angus to visitors; improve the capability and capacity of the sector; enhance the visitor experience and maximise the potential of tourism driven by new developments and key events.
+The Invest in Angus team work with the tourism sector to showcase the assets of Angus to visitors; improve the capability and capacity of the sector; enhance the visitor experience and maximise the potential of tourism driven by new developments and key events.

 We co-ordinate the Visit Angus destination marketing campaign to raise the profile of Angus locally, nationally and internationally.